pjiocnic/study-guide-repo/dynamodb-backlog.md

 # 7. Partitions

+## 7.1.
+How do partitions work?

 1. [Partitioning Behavior of DynamoDB by Parth Modi](https://www.cloudbees.com/blog/partitioning-behavior-of-dynamodb)
 2. [Everything you need to know about DynamoDB Partitions By Alex Debrie](https://www.alexdebrie.com/posts/dynamodb-partitions/)

+## 7.2.
+Vertical Partitioning - to go beyond 400 KB Item size limit

 3. [Use vertical partitioning to scale data efficiently in Amazon DynamoDB by Mike MacKay and Samaneh Utter |](https://aws.amazon.com/blogs/database/use-vertical-partitioning-to-scale-data-efficiently-in-amazon-dynamodb/)

 # 8. Querying